 Plus

-$30/developer/mo annual + working agreements
+$30 per developer/mo annual plus working agreements

 Enterprise

-Custom + SAML
+Custom plus SAML SSO

 Migration steps

-DX (getdx.com, founded by ex-Stripe and ex-Etsy DX leaders) bundles developer surveys with platform metrics into the DX Core 4 framework.
-The pitch: cycle time without developer satisfaction is incomplete; survey data plus platform data together give the full picture.
-Standard pricing is roughly $25-40 per developer monthly with surveys included; Plus adds AI-assisted analysis and multi-team rollups.
-For engineering organizations that take Nicole Forsgren's research seriously and want to measure DevEx as a multi-axis property rather than just delivery throughput, DX is the rigorous pick.
-The trade vs LinearB: less polished real-time dashboards, smaller PR automation surface.
+DX (getdx.com, founded 2021 by ex-Stripe and ex-Etsy DX leaders) bundles developer surveys with platform metrics into the DX Core 4 framework.
+The thesis: cycle time without developer satisfaction is incomplete, and survey data plus platform data together give the multi-axis picture that platform-only tools structurally cannot see.

 Strengths

-• +Developer surveys integrated with platform metrics
++Developer surveys integrated with platform metrics

-• +DX Core 4 framework explicit in the product
++DX Core 4 framework explicit in the product

-• +AI-assisted analysis on Plus tier
++AI-assisted analysis on the Plus tier

 Trade-offs

-• Custom pricing requires sales conversation
+−Custom pricing requires a sales conversation

-• Less mature real-time dashboards than LinearB
+−Less mature real-time dashboards than LinearB

-• Smaller integration ecosystem
+−Smaller integration ecosystem

 Standard